nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 • If looking for a particular topic, also use the `--query` command line argument to look for related keywords or phrases.

-• To look only in particular, set the `subdirectories` variable in `retrieval/db/ingest/nesta_brain.py` equal to a list of any desired subdirectories, and use the `--use-subdirectories` command line argument
+• To look only in particular subdirectories, set the `subdirectories` variable in `retrieval/db/ingest/nesta_brain.py` equal to a list of any desired subdirectories, and use the `--use_subdirectories` command line argument

-• Alternatively, subdirectories can be specified or excluded using the `--query` command ine argument with Google search syntax, for example `--query -site:https://medium.com/data-analytics-at-nesta/tagged` to exclude particular subdirectories.

 Note that the code which does the website scraping in `scraping/scrape.py` is designed for Nesta webpages and may need some editing to be suitable for other websites, for example, in deriving the publication date, or determining which page elements count as text and which you wish to ignore.
 See the `scrape` and `html_to_text` functions in `scraping/scrape.py`.